Netflix/photon/README.md

 ## JDK requirements

-Although Photon can be built using JDK-7, it is recommended to use JDK-8 or later.
+Photon can be built using JDK-8.
+Support for earlier jdk versions has not been tested and/or verified.

 ## Full Documentation